 Cactus repotting requires a well-draining soil mix, a container with drainage holes, and some tactical protection.

-The first issue to address is handling a spiny plant.
+The first issue to address is how to handle a spiny plant.
 There are a couple of ways to go about this.
 You can wrap the plant in several layers of newspaper and secure it lightly with tape or twine.
-You can also use a pair of leather gloves or grab your oven mittens for smaller plants.
+You can also use a pair of leather gloves or grab your oven mitts for smaller plants.

 One of the safest repotting tips is to use kitchen tongs.
 You will also need a soil mix, which you can purchase or make.
-Your container must have excellent drainage holes and, preferably, be unglazed so that the clay can direct away and evaporate any excess moisture.
+Your container must have excellent drainage holes and, preferably, be unglazed so that the clay can direct any excess moisture away and allow it to evaporate.

 When to Repot